rabestro/exercism-solutions-awk/phone-number/README.md

 `6139950253`

 **Note:** As this exercise only deals with telephone numbers used in NANP-countries, only 1 is considered a valid country code.

+## Source

+### Created by

+- @glennj

+### Based on

+Exercise by the JumpstartLab team for students at The Turing School of Software and Design. - https://turing.edu